 Follow the road to a fingerpost (see photo at the top of the article).
 Turn right here to follow a gravel track running alongside a wood on the left and a number of fishing ponds on the right.
+The road continues on to Scrawton where there is a campsite (Bungdale Head Farm).
 The route then crosses over some stepping stones towards a track.
 Turn right onto the track which goes through a forested valley.

 Follow the track for some distance to some farm buildings.
 Turn right after the buildings along the signposted path to reach the tiny village of Cold Kirby.